 After escaping Hungary, Soros moved to England to attend the London School of Economics in 1947.
 No longer facing the threat of war, Soros found life in London to be dull, became fascinated with the teachings of the philosopher Karl Popper and dreamed of one day becoming a famous philosopher himself.
 Soros was dissatisfied, however, because he had trouble finding an audience to hear his philosophical musings.
 Because he was a native speaker of the barely spoken, constructed international language, young Soros boarded with the London Esperanto society.
 Having finished his exit exams one year early, Soros spent the remainder of his studies under the tutelage of Popper and started developing the groundwork for the theory that would become the focus of his life, his theory of “reflexivity”—his explanation for why markets can at times “tend toward excesses” rather than equilibrium.

-After what he describes as “a few false starts,” Soros found work in the currencies exchange in London and eventually moved to New York City in 1956, where he became a financial worker specializing in European markets.
+After what he describes as “a few false starts”—bouncing between jobs restaurants, railways, and tourist stands—Soros found work in the currencies exchange in London and eventually moved to New York City in 1956, where he became a financial worker specializing in European markets.
+According to the New York Times, Soros decided to move to New York after a “lackluster” decade in London, and was ultimately hired by an investment firm.
+He became a naturalized U.S. citizen in 1961.
 In 1963, the Interest Equalization Act effectively ended purchases of foreign securities, which in turn put an end to the analyst niche in which Soros had specialized.
-Subsequently, Soros took three years off to write a book about his philosophies, which he felt would eventually give him an edge in the market.
+Subsequently, Soros took three years off to write a book about his philosophical theories, which he felt would eventually give him an edge in the market.

 Over the years, Soros’ hedge funds have gone through a series of name changes and various incarnations, with Soros Fund Management and the Quantum Group of Funds being the most well-known.
 With the help of Stanley Druckenmiller, Soros’ Quantum Group of Funds engineered and executed trades dealing with billions of dollars per day— not without controversy.